As a GP George Henderson all too often saw the negative impacts of leaving decisions about ageing until it was too late.

 “I’ve been riding bikes since the 1980s in between snow skiing, those hobbies and my children have kept me busy,” he says.

-“I’m looking forward to the gym and swimming pool and I used to play a lot of billiards when I was a student instead of studying, so I’m looking forward to doing that again too.”
+“I’m enjoying the gym and swimming pool and I used to play a lot of billiards when I was a student instead of studying, so I’m enjoying doing that again too.”

 The Charles Brownlow Retirement Village serviced apartments offer support and comfort to residents.

 The village centre also includes a cinema, chapel, bar and cafe and a hair and beauty salon.

 Nearby is an all-weather bowling green.

 As a former GP and new Ryman resident, George is quick to offer advice to others considering a serviced apartment.

 “I thoroughly recommend it.
 My advice would be to go for it,” he says.